joser27/TCSS491-GameProject/Readme.md

 - Space to jump.
 - 'z' to kill player.
 - 'h' to restore health.
-- 'k' to kick.
 - 'p' to punch.
-- 'c' to chop.
+- 3x 'p' for combo attack.
 For special attacks:
 - 'g' to equip/unequip pistol.
 - 'f' to fire bullet when using pistol.
+- 't' to reload.
 - 'q' to equip/unequip sword.
 - 'r' to attack with sword.
+- 3x 'r' for sword combo attack.